 School Community Partnerships are integral to the success of the school and have therefore been a central focus throughout the past few years.
 The school has established strong links with businesses within the local and broader communities that are enhancing the schools' programs and creating opportunities that are available to the students.
-The P&C has been reinvigorated through the commitment of several new parents and the Music Support Group is also made up of parents and staff who have a personal stake and energy in this area.

-Overall, there is a genuine feeling of support for the school and the direction in which it is heading; it is now the school's turn to offer even more to our community.
-In 2022, staff from both the Junior and Senior Campuses, will be looking to continue to expand our partnerships and implement new initiatives that will be mutually beneficial for the school and the community.
+Overall, there is a genuine feeling of support for the school and the direction in which it is heading.
+In 2023, staff from both the Junior and Senior Campuses, will be looking to continue to expand our partnerships and implement new initiatives that will be mutually beneficial for the school and the community.